 Congratulations to the winner of the 2015 Doris Bakwin Award for Writing by a Woman, Hola and Goodbye by Donna Miscolta!
 Carolina Wren Press will publish Hola and Goodbye in 2016.

 Donna Miscolta is the author of the novel When the de la Cruz Family Danced.
 Her story “Ana’s Dance” won the 2013 Lascaux Prize for Short Fiction.
 Recent work has appeared in Bluestem, Hawaii Pacific Review, Waxwing, and Spartan.
 Her story “Strong Girls” will appear in Calyx’s 40th-anniversary issue, due out in March 2016.
 A 2014 recipient of an Artist Trust Fellowship, she has also received awards from 4Culture, the Bread Loaf/Rona Jaffe Foundation, and the City of Seattle, as well as residencies from Anderson Center, Artsmith, Atlantic Center for the Arts, Hedgebrook, Ragdale, and Virginia Center for the Creative Arts.
 She lives in Seattle, but grew up in National City, CA. Find out more at donnamiscolta.com.

 April 6, 2014

-Carolina Wren Press is pleased to announce the winner of the inaugural Lee Smith Novel Prize: Mulberries by Paulette Boudreaux.
-Mulberries was selected from more than 170 contest entries.
+Carolina Wren Press is pleased to announce the winner of the inaugural Lee Smith Novel Prize: Mulberry by Paulette Boudreaux.
+Mulberry was selected from more than 170 contest entries.

 The purpose of the Lee Smith Novel Prize is to recognize and publish authors living in, writing about, or originally from the U.S. South.
 “The press sees this prize as a way to acknowledge Lee Smith’s contributions to southern literature as a writer, teacher, and mentor while at the same time working to explore and expand the definition of southern literature,” says Miura.